Computer Hardware: How Computers Work

 Voltage meanings and margins (five volt system):

-The bi-stable, or flip-flop, made from two inverters in a ring, is the basic means of making registers in silicon chips.
+Flip-flops made from two inverters in a ring are the main means of making registers in silicon chips today.

 The mechanical and electronic bistables are both volatile, meaning that information is lost when the power is removed.